 Why Trust The Spruce Eats?

 Kate Dingwall is a sommelier and spirits writer.
-She has been writing about the bar and spirits world for five years and has her BarSmarts and WSET certification.
+She has been writing about the bar and spirits world for years and has her BarSmarts and WSET certification.